Motion to Strike Late Designated Expert

 PLAINTIFF’S EMERGENCY MOTION TO STRIKE THE NOTICE OF VIDEOTAPED DEPOSITION OF BOB JONES, M.D.
 AND TO STRIKE DR. JONES AS DEFENDANTS’ EXPERT WITNESS AND REQUEST FOR A HEARING

-Now Comes the Estate of John Smith, by Susan Smith, Personal Representative, and its attorneys, Miller & Zois, LLC, and move that the Notice of Videotaped Deposition of Bob Jones, M.D. be stricken and that Dr. Jones be stricken as Defendants’ expert and states as follows:
+The Estate of John Smith, by Susan Smith, Personal Representative, and its attorneys, Miller & Zois, LLC, and move that the Notice of Videotaped Deposition of Bob Jones, M.D. be stricken and that Dr. Jones be stricken as Defendants’ expert and states as follows:

 - LAW AND ARGUMENT